cotodevel/snemulds/README.md

 - You will need the NintendoDS toolchain "toolchain generic" to build these sources.
 Follow the steps at: https://github.com/cotodevel/ToolchainGenericDS to set up the Nintendo DS "toolchain generic" toolchain, GNU licensed.

+- use the d7c8989 ToolchainGenericDS branch from master to compile this, any other commit will not compile on these sources.

 - Now run "Make" inside SnemulDS folder, project should compile fine.

 - After building simply copy snemul.cfg and snemulds.nds to root of your SD, and enjoy.